 Many schools now have to raise their own funds for activities and supplies that once were considered basic necessities.
-Teachers, administration and staff are incredibly resourceful when it comes to getting students what they need.
-Often times, the additional support of the PTA or PTO can be what makes the difference in bridging the gap -through fundraising and man power.
-Our school has partnered with Boosterthon, a fitness and character-based fundraiser, for over ten years, which has been critical to our fundraising success.
-Parent and community volunteers – whether through a parent organization or directly within the school – provide the additional hands-on resources and time at no extra expense.
-The more volunteers, the better.
+Teachers, administration, and staff are incredibly resourceful when it comes to getting students what they need.
+Oftentimes, the additional support of the PTA or PTO can be what makes the difference in bridging the gap -- through fundraising and manpower.

 2. The PTA/PTO isn’t Intimidating

-There are a million ways to be involved with a school’s parent organization.
-There are opportunities to volunteer your time for a single event, to chair a committee, or to simply send in required supplies.
-Whether you have a full time or part time job or are a stay at home parent, there is a role to play that fits your lifestyle and time constraints.
+There are a million ways if you’re wondering how to get parents involved in PTO at school.
+There are PTA volunteer opportunities for single events, to chair a committee, or to simply send in required supplies.
+Whether you have a full time or part-time job or are a stay at home parent, there are many PTO parent involvement ideas that fit your lifestyle and time constraints.
 I promise it’s not scary.